Dance Frequently Asked Questions

 Are there study abroad opportunities in dance?

 Goucher offers several three-week intensive study-abroad courses with an emphasis in dance over either the winter or summer break to places such as Scotland and South Africa.
 Students may also decide to spend an entire semester abroad.
-Many students have spent a semester in London, England at University of Roehampton, Arezzo, Italy at the Accademia dell'Arte program, and Ghana.
+Many students have spent a semester in London, England at University of Roehampton and in Ghana.

 Are there dance internship opportunities?

-Yes, many are student-initiated internships, such as those in arts administration or dance therapy.
-The Career Development Office as well as the faculty are both excellent resources in locating internship opportunities.
+Yes, many are student-initiated internships, such as those in arts management or dance therapy.
+The Career Education Office as well as the faculty are both excellent resources in locating internship opportunities.

 Is funding available for study abroad, touring, or student projects?

-Yes, through the Office of International Studies, Friends of Goucher Dance, and Innovation Grants.
+Yes, through the Office of Global Education, Friends of Goucher Dance, and Innovation Grants.

 What degree does Goucher offer?